-Failure to provide appropriate notice of resignation may result in the employee being ineligible for re-hire at Grafton County, and any applicable accrued Earned Time or Extended Sick Leave will not be paid (see Policy 5:14).
-Please Note: For an involuntary termination, the termination date would be effective immediately and the employee would be ineligible to receive, and would not receive, any payment for any applicable accrued Earned Time or Extended Sick Leave or Longevity.
+Failure to provide appropriate notice of resignation may result in the employee being ineligible for re-hire at Grafton County, and any applicable accrued Earned Time or Extended Medical Leave will not be paid (see Policy 5:14).
+Please Note: For an involuntary termination, the termination date would be effective immediately and the employee would be ineligible to receive, and would not receive, any payment for any applicable accrued Earned Time or Extended Medical Leave defined Time or Extended Medical Leave or Longevity.